Grob G 109: Variants

-Developed out of the Grob G 109A; the wingspan was further increased to 17.4 m, the one-piece canopy of the earlier versions was replaced with opening doors, and the main landing gear was moved rearwards to ease weight on the tail wheel.
-The engine was replaced with a Grob-built 2,500 cc unit of 95 hp.
+Developed out of the Grob G 109A; the wingspan was further increased to 17.4 m, the one-piece canopy of the earlier versions was replaced with two opening doors, and the main landing gear was moved rearwards to ease weight on the tail wheel.
+The engine was replaced with a Grob-built 2.5 L unit of 71 kW.

-Some aircraft in Germany have been fitted with a turbocharged engine, and with structural strengthening of the fuselage have been adapted to aero-tow gliders.
+Some aircraft in Germany have been fitted with a turbocharged engine, and with structural strengthening of the fuselage, have been adapted to aero-tow gliders.